MacCormanes/Bank-Coding-Challenge/README.md

-# Solution for Bank Coding Challenge
+# Solution for Bank Coding Challenge From COOEE

 ## 📝 Coding Challenge Requirements
 As a Customer I can join the bank by providing a name and an initial deposit.